nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Modules-related Features

 ### Adding a module
-Adds the module into the module list.
+Adds a module into the stored module list.

 Format: `m add c/MODULE_CODE m/MODULE_NAME mc/MODULE_CREDIT`

 Parameters:
 * `MODULE_CODE` refers to the module code of the module being added.
 * `MODULE_NAME` refers to the name of the module.
 * `MODULE_CREDIT` refers to the number of module credits that the module has.

 Restrictions:
+* `MODULE_CODE`
-* `MODULE_CODE` must be at least 6 characters long , the first two characters of the module code must be an alphabetical character and the rest of the characters should be alphanumeric characters.
+  * `MODULE_CODE` must be at least 6 characters long.
+  * The first two characters of `MODULE_CODE` should be alphabetical and the remaining characters should be alphanumeric.
 * `MODULE_NAME` must not be empty.
-* `MODULE_CREDIT` must be at least 0 and not more than 45.
+* `MODULE_CREDIT` should be an integer between 0 and 45 inclusive.

 <div markdown="span" class="alert alert-info">